The Welfare Gap of Strategic Storage: Universal Bounds and Price Non-Linearity: Linear Price Functions

 \begin{theorem} Define the family of instances $\mathcal{I}_{\text{lin}}$ as the set of all market configurations $I = (D, P, \Omega)$ such that the price function $P(z)=a\cdot z+b$ where $a>0,b\geq 0$.
 We have $PoA(\mathcal{I}_{\text{lin}})= 4/3$. \end{theorem}

-Theorem \ref{thm:PoA-linear} substantially generalizes the specific findings in \cite{ABBX25}.
-While prior work relied on fixed demand shapes and unconstrained operations, our result confirms that the $4/3$ bound is a structural invariant of linear markets, unaffected by the probability space of the demand or the geometry of the feasible set.
-Our proof strategy adopts a high-level perspective that decouples the efficiency loss from the instance specifics.
-It reveals that the Price of Anarchy stems solely from the fundamental misalignment between the social cost objective and the revenue-maximizing objective inherent to linear pricing.
-Consequently, the stochasticity of demand and the presence of complex structural constraints do not exacerbate the efficiency loss beyond this constant factor.
+This result substantially generalizes the findings in \cite{ABBX25}, which derived the $4/3$ bound only for piecewise constant demand with unconstrained operations.
+Our proof reveals that this bound is a structural invariant of linear markets: it stems solely from the misalignment between the social cost and revenue objectives, and is unaffected by the stochasticity of demand or the geometry of the feasible set.
+We first define some notation.

-Given the stability of linear markets, a critical theoretical question arises: Does this robustness extend to general convex price functions?
-We prove that the assumption of price functions is not merely a simplifying heuristic but a requisite boundary condition for bounded inefficiency.
-By restricting our attention to the simplest possible environment where there is just a deterministic, two-piecewise constant demand representing a basic peak/off-peak cycle (i.e., instances in $\mathcal{I}_{\text{step}}$), we demonstrate that convexity alone can lead to catastrophic efficiency losses.
-Theorem \ref{thm:PoA-counterexample} serves as an impossibility result, showing that without specific restrictions on the price function, the Price of Anarchy is unbounded in the simplest environment.

-\begin{theorem} There exists at least one instance $I\in\mathcal{I}_{\text{step}}$, with a convex price function such that $PoA(I)$ is unbounded. \end{theorem}

-To bridge the gap between the well-behaved linear regime and the unbounded general convex regime, we investigate the structure of non-linearity through monomial price functions.
-The analysis here becomes significantly more intricate: the curvature of the price function introduces higher-order polynomial terms into the optimization objectives, making exact PoA analysis challenging even in deterministic, discrete scenarios.
-In this setting, we seek to quantify how the degree of the monomial influences the efficiency loss.
-We first demonstrate that for any monomial degree, the efficiency loss remains bounded by a constant factor of $2$.

-While the upper bound of $2$ holds generally, stricter bounds can be derived by fixing the polynomial degree.
-We specifically analyze the case $d=2$, deriving a tight upper bound that improves upon the general result.
-Furthermore, the worst-case construction identified in Theorem \ref{thm:PoA-mono-2-ub} provides a template for constructing lower-bound examples for monomials of arbitrary degree $d$, as detailed in Theorem \ref{thm:PoA-mono-lb}.